 The nurse is caring for a deteriorating patient going into cardiogenic shock.
 The nurse expects to note which manifestations?

 • Cardiogenic shock results in inadequate circulation of blood due to failure of the heart to pump effectively

-• Manifestations of reduced circulation include tachycardia, hypotension, weak and thready pulse, decrease in urinary output, and cool, clammy skin.
+• Manifestations of reduced circulation include tachycardia, hypotension, weak and thready pulse, decrease in urinary output, and cool, clammy skin

 The nurse is providing instructions to a patient with a muscle strain of the right biceps femoris.
 Which of the following instructions should the nurse include?

 A diabetic patient is admitted to the hospital with a blood glucose of 395 mg/dl.
 The nurse assesses the patient for which clinical manifestations of hyperglycemia?